Join Mind Tools

 The most important thing is to grab your audience's attention straight away – and then maintain it!
 You want your audience to go away having learned something.
 So, make it as easy as possible for people to grasp your message "from the off"!

-In his Ted Talk, entitled "How to Avoid Death by Powerpoint," professional training and coaching expert David JP Phillips recommends that presenters focus on one key message per slide, and include no more than six objects (or lines) on each.
+In his Ted Talk, "How to Avoid Death by PowerPoint," professional training and coaching expert David JP Phillips recommends that presenters focus on one key message per slide, and include no more than six objects (or lines) on each.
 Any more than this, he argues, and you will increase the time that it takes for people to "see" (and digest) information by 500 percent.

 Use contrast to direct your audience's attention where you want it.
 People naturally focus on moving objects, larger text, and strong contrasts.
 They are also drawn to signaling colors, like red, orange and yellow.
 So, bear these factors in mind when you come to design your slides.